Workplace Pressure Is a Signal

 What required attention was not how hard people were working, but how work was being closed and carried forward.

 Together with leadership, we used existing moments — rather than adding new initiatives — to make these patterns visible.
-Small adjustments were made to how teams paused, reflected, and clarified what should change next time.
+Small adjustments were introduced to how teams paused, reflected, and clarified what should change next time.

 How Our Collaboration Works — From Orientation to Tailored Guidance

-but to understand what it is responding to, where it concentrates, and why it keeps returning.
+When pressure continues to surface across teams or projects, the first step is not to fix it — but to understand what it is responding to, where it concentrates, and why it keeps returning.

-An Important Clear Boundary
+An Important Boundary

 We don’t pretend to know your business better than you do.